Nanookers/prime-pw-week-5-assignment-part-3/readme.md

 ### Stretch goals

 - Create a function called `search`.
-This function should:
+This function should:  //investigate default parameters
   - Take an input parameter for a search criteria object.
 Create your solution based on a search object that has these properties:
   ```
   { artist: 'Ray Charles', year: 1957 }